- | 020 7887 8888

 Matisse's Portrait of Andre Derain is one of his early works.
 It dates from 1905, when the artists spent some months painting together in the French port of Collioure.
 The portrait's intense and emotional colour is characteristic of the Fauve style, which evolved out of their artistic experiments that summer.

-If you plan to visit both the London Tate galleries, it is well worth taking advantage of the Tate Boat that travels between Tate Britain and Tate Modern every 40 minutes during opening hours, offering comprehensive views of the river that has inspired so much British art.
+The Tate Boat that travels between Tate Britain and Tate Modern every 40 minutes during opening hours, offering comprehensive views of the river that has inspired so much British art.